 Easy ways to support your immune health - tips from Chinese medicine

 Traditional Chinese medicine (TCM) has been around for thousands of years, and uses herbal medicines to promote good health, including the health of the immune system.
-Here’s an easy four-phase approach to follow that integrates traditional approaches from both Chinese and Western herbal medicine to support immune system health.
+Here's an easy three-phase approach to follow that integrates traditional approaches from both Chinese and Western herbal medicine to support immune system health.

 1. Support your resistance

 Strengthen your body’s resistance against minor infections with immunity supporting Chinese herbs.
 Astragalus is one of the most important immune herbs in TCM, where it’s traditionally used to reduce the frequency of colds and flu.
 It’s also traditionally taken in TCM to enhance immune defences.

 2. Relieve cold and flu symptoms

 If a common cold or flu hits, consider andrographis to reduce symptoms of common colds and flu including cough, runny nose, fever, sore throat, tiredness and disturbed sleep.
 Traditionally used in western herbal medicine, echinacea supports the immune system when fighting illnesses like common cold symptoms and decreases the duration of common colds.